maxbeckmann/containerized/README.md

 **Containerized** is a Python tool designed for building and running rootless Podman containers seamlessly.
 It aims to streamline container workflows by automating the detection of `Containerfile`s, building images, and running containers, also interactively or with custom commands.

+The tool establishes and relies on a few conventions around how a container must be organized, so certain things can be assumed safely.
+Details are available under Conventions below.
+This repo could be understood as a codification and documentaion of a few habits of mine in the creation and use of containers.

 The initial purpose of this project was to provide a language-agnostic way to create portable build environments but soon proved usefull for any occaisonal task requiring specific tooling.

 ## Installation